z2-2z/dragonfly/evaluation/README.md

 ### Test run 3
 Changed mutation distribution.
 It still couldn't synthesize a login sequence but the coverage plateau was reached faster than before.

+---
+And at this point I reaized that I fucked up the mod_auth configuration and a valid login wasn't even possible so I have to do everything again :)

+---